tunirsaha/Invoicing-App/README.md

 [![Issues](https://img.shields.io/github/issues/skubotics/Invoice-App?color=db0000&label=Issues&style=for-the-badge)](https://github.com/skubotics/Invoice-App/issues)
 [![Contributors](https://img.shields.io/github/contributors/skubotics/Invoice-App?color=yellow&style=for-the-badge)](https://github.com/skubotics/Invoice-App/graphs/contributors)

-# For the contributors
-## Initialiazing Basic Database
+## :open_file_folder: Initialiazing Basic Database
-Instal WAMP or XAMPP Server.
-And open the PHPMyAdmin console and create a new database called invoice and the respective username and password for it.
-It should be an empty database.
+- Install WAMP or XAMPP Server.
+- Open the PHPMyAdmin console and create a new database called invoice and the respective username and password for it.
+(It should be an empty database)
-Then import the ``invoice.sql`` in the PHPMyAdmin interface.
+- Import the ``invoice.sql`` in the PHPMyAdmin interface.
-PLEASE ADD LINUX PHP Installation here.
+- PLEASE ADD LINUX PHP Installation here.
-Once done, take that username, password and database name = invoice and host = localhost and put into ``backend/config/db.php``.
+- Once done, take that username, password and database name = invoice and host = localhost and put into ``backend/config/db.php``.

+## :clapper: Running the application
+- Initialize the DB using above steps first
+- Install all required dependencies
-Then continue with the angular project in the ``web`` folder and run the backend server with ``php -S localhost:8888`` inside the ``backend`` folder.
+- Run the angular project in the ``web`` folder using ``ng serve`` command.
+- Run the backend server with ``php -S localhost:8888`` inside the ``backend`` folder.